jyg/PdVst/readme.md

 # PDVST 0.41  - 30/01/2018  -
-## maintained by Jean-Yves Gratius  jyg@gumo.fr
+## by Jean-Yves Gratius  jyg@gumo.fr

-This is the updated version of pdvst (vst 2.4, pd 0.47-1) based on initial work by Joseph Sarlo.
+This is a version of pdvst (vst 2.4, pd 0.47-1) based on initial work by Joseph Sarlo.
 PdVst is an extension that allows Pd patches (and pd.exe programm) to run as VST plugins (Windows 32/64 only).

-Binaries are here :
+Binaries are here (deprecated) : http://puredata.info/Members/jyg/software/pdvst
-http://puredata.info/Members/jyg/software/pdvst

-Source code available here : https://github.com/jyg/PdVst
+Source code available here (deprecated) : https://github.com/jyg/PdVst

 ## !
 Project is now maintained here ! ##